TuringLang/AbstractMCMC.jl/docs/src/callbacks.md

 # Callbacks

-AbstractMCMC provides a comprehensive callback system that allows users to execute custom code after each sampling step.
+AbstractMCMC provides a callback system that allows users to execute custom code after each sampling step.
 This is useful for monitoring, logging, visualization, and early stopping.

 ## Using Callbacks